 I learned to write by writing.
 I wrote and wrote and wrote; then I went to Clarion West in 1995, got some excellent feedback, came home and wrote some more.
 With help from many patient teachers, editors and fellow writers, I got better.
 I’m working on getting better still.

-My current full-length project is a trilogy, The Hidden Sea Tales.
+I then dove into a trilogy, The Hidden Sea Tales.
 The first book in the series, Child of a Hidden Sea, was released in June of 2014.
-The next, A Daughter of No Nation, is out now, as of December 2015.
+The next, A Daughter of No Nation, was released in December 2015 and won the 2016 Prix Aurora for best novel.
+The final book in the series, The Nature of a Pirate, brought the series to a gut-wrenching conclusion.